 A Victim Of Circumstance

-The first sense we develop in the womb is that of feeling, we can’t comprehend what it is we’re feeling due to a lack of mental development, but said feeling eventually becomes a part of our very DNA and thanks to the umbilical cord.
+The first sense we develop in the womb is that of feeling.
+We can’t comprehend what it is we’re feeling because of a lack of mental development, but said feeling eventually becomes a part of our very DNA, and thanks to the umbilical cord.